codygibb/blueshell/README.md

 - Change `print` to `println`, and then make `print` not output newlines.
 - `var` keyword, for declaring uninitialized variables.
 This would be useful for situations where you have `out := $> ...`, and then want to write `out, err = $> ...`, but must declare `err` first.
 - `nil` type
-- Instead of using `/bin/sh` for running shell commands, use `$SHELL`.
-This would allow zsh users to do zsh stuff.
 - HTTP support

 ## Built-in